Frequently Asked Questions about

 George was well-

-George was not very smart at all, and… he was VERY lucky that I wasn't stupid enough to let him dupe me into retaliating!
+George was not very smart at all, because he was VERY lucky that I wasn't stupid enough to let him dupe me into retaliating!
 Someone else with less restraint than I had might have smashed the very heavy car battery on his head!
 Hey... would that have been "Assault With A Battery"?
 LOL!

 George was also very stupid to have done this where he did, without paying attention to the surroundings!
 I think he just saw me walking there alone and saw an “opportunity” to confront me.
 However, my mother was about 10 feet behind them and witnessed it all.
-Also, across the side aisle from us was the show office with a big window facing us, and several people inside who saw it all!
+Also, across the side aisle from us about 20 feet away was the show office with a big window facing us, and several people inside who saw it all!

 I then went back to my display to resume moving out.
 Right behind me was a very nice young guy who came up to me and introduced himself.
-His name was Andy Anderson.
+His name is Andy Anderson.
 He had been following me to ask me for an autograph.
 He had witnessed it all from just a few feet beside me.
 Andy is still a friend today.

 Shortly thereafter, another very nice guy came up to me and handed me his business